 I realized that both served to introduce a sex scene that catapults the hapless narrator headlong into his story…I had no idea, I swear,…seems like it just happened.

 Firstly, let me say that, thanks to sympatric proximity, a very large number of us, whether we know it or not, have a pilgrim gene in us.
-It’s simple math (sorry,…I know I said that last week) – exponential, for sure, but not too hard to follow – think of Darwin’s Tree of Life (or its root ball, if you’re prone to feeling like the world’s upside down most of the time).
+It’s simple math (sorry,…I know I said that in an earlier rumination) – exponential, for sure, but not too hard to follow – think of Darwin’s Tree of Life (or its root ball, if you’re prone to feeling like the world’s upside down most of the time).

 The Pilgrims barely survived that first winter.
 Remember?
 Poor folks were in the thick of The Little Ice Age.
 But they pulled through.
 Had they not, their genes would have crystallized, and I don’t exactly mean as re-formed carbon – picture a double helix icicle.
 No reproductive survival.
 Anyway, after our foreparents thawed out, pulled in a banner summer harvest, and decided to gives thanks to their lord by offering up a turkey, perhaps they were also feeling some…well, hard-earned randiness.
 After all, they and their genes had managed to slip through another of natural selection’s random bottle necks.
 And, you know, there’s nothing like the brink of a disaster to get the blood rushing (remember that Last-Wish-Before-The-End-of-the-World you once secretly shared?).Why not, then, after the meal, slip Hester Prynne out of her coarse ‘bundling’, untie the chastity bag strings, and have at it.
 Next winter could be even colder.